'Welcome to Wrexham' season 4 release date speculation, where to watch, cast and everything we know so far

 Another game that could get some screentime, is a club-friendly from July between Wrexham and Reynold's hometown Vancouver Whitecaps.
 Reynolds even attended this match in Wrexham's North American summer tour, so it'd be shocking if it didn't get at least a bit of coverage.

-The Wrexham players haven't just been winning on the pitch though.
+Regardless of whether or not they play in Europe, the Wrexham players are winning off and on the pitch.
 Team superstar Paul Mullin is known for scoring goals, but this summer he scored a cameo in "Deadpool & Wolverine" as Welshpool, one of Deadpool's many variants.
 He later donned the Deadpool mask again this year, throwing it on to celebrate a goal against Salford City in the Football League Trophy group stage.

 Sadly, Rob McElhenney's cameo from the Ryan Reynolds film was cut, something that will definitely be a point of contention in season 4 at some point.

-Mullin isn't the only Wrexham player celebrating a win though.
+Regardless, it was only Paul Mullin who scored the big-time cameo, and he isn't the only Wrexham player celebrating a win.
 Last year, Wrexham brought in Arsenal backup goalkeeper Arthur Okonkwo on loan to shore up their defense.
 He was excellent, and a big reason the club were promoted to League One.
 Now, having ended his Arsenal contract, Okonkwo is back in Wrexham for good, having reportedly even turned down offers from more prominent clubs (h/t Goal).

 "Welcome to Wrexham" season 4 might also serve as a backdoor pilot for a couple of new documentaries.
 In a Twitter (X) post, the team shared that Reynolds and McElhenney roped in Humphrey Ker into running a marathon for charity.
 They've already promised to film Ker running the marathon, so it's now just a matter of how much screentime the writer-turned-football executive gets as he runs 26.2 miles.